TL;DR: The Undisclosed Truth About “Free” Energy Brokers

 The Golf Club: 50% Commission

-Ofgem’s Non-Domestic Market Review (opens in new tab) documented a broker charging a golf club a 50% commission fee - costing the club £24,000 in hidden charges.
+Evidence submitted to regulators and reported in the press (opens in new tab) documented a broker charging a golf club a 50% commission fee - costing the club £24,000 in undisclosed charges.

 They had no idea half their bill was going to the intermediary (energy broker).